 Finding an employment is a bit like money — it takes employment to find employment.

-There’s a theory in PR employment that I’ve observed on both sides of the table as both a job seeker, and a hiring manger: the good PR people already have jobs.
+There’s a theory in PR employment that I’ve observed on both sides of the table as both a job seeker and as a hiring manager: the good PR people already have jobs.
 To find talent, employers have to poach from existing employers.

 With unemployment hovering at just below 8 percent, overcoming this preconceived notion is yet another challenge.
 But wait, there’s more: the deluge of resumes.
 Hiring managers are simply overwhelmed with the sheer volume of applicants.
 If an application gets a look, it’s only cursory with the reviewer specifically looking for an excuse to toss a resume into the recycle bin.

-As PR pros, we have skill set we can put to work on our own behalf: to break through the clutter, we have to run a marketing campaign on ourselves.
+As PR pros, we have a skillset we can put to work on our own behalf to find a PR job: To break through the clutter, we have to run a marketing campaign on ourselves.
 Recently, I was looking for work, and while I have found gainful employment in a relatively short period of time, I’ve learned quite a bit along the way.

-I wish I could say this was a well-thought out plan, but it wasn’t, it was an evolution — trial and error — and so this list is sequential:
+I wish I could say this was a well-conceived plan, but it wasn’t, it was an evolution — trial and error — and so this list is sequential: